-The GoodData Cloud is a fully managed, API-first analytics platform.
-The platform helps enterprises as well as product and data teams securely build complex analytics solutions to deliver consistent insights to business users, customers, and partners at their point of work through a single source of metrics.
+GoodData Cloud is a fully managed, comprehensive API-first product suite comprising three distinct pillars - BI, AI, and the Analytics Lake.
+The end-to-end, composable platform enables businesses to design and deploy custom data applications and seamlessly integrate AI-assisted analytics wherever users need them.
 GoodData Cloud offers developer-friendly features, such as declarative metadata and open API- and SDK-based integration, enabling the use of software development best practices in analytics development.

-GoodData realizes that helping to protect our customers' data, mitigate any potential risks, and comply with relevant data protection laws, regulations, and standards is essential to building trust and delivering a high level of service.
+GoodData realizes that protecting customer data, mitigating any potential risks, and complying with relevant data protection laws, regulations, and standards is essential to building trust and delivering a high level of service.
 GoodData takes a risk-based approach to security, and this paper details the measures and technologies in place to protect our customers.
 It also outlines our internal security compliance standards to assure our customers about the diligence and robustness of our information security management system.